threefoldfoundation/tft-stellar/unvesting/README.md

 ## Signing transactions

-Given a file of unvesting transactions, these can be signed as:
+If the file with unvesting transactions is named `unvesting_transactions.txt` and in the same folder as the unvesting executable, these can be signed as:

-./unvesting sign --secret YOUR_STELLAR_SECRET --path ./unvesting_tx.text
+./unvesting sign --secret YOUR_STELLAR_SECRET

+If the file with unvesting transactions is localted somewhere else, a `--path <path/filename>` option can be added.

-**Make sure to add your secret key before you use this command.**
+**Make sure to have your secret key before you use this command.**

-This will sign the transactions in `./unvesting_tx.text` and will output the signatures in `./signatures.txt`
+This will sign the transactions in `./unvesting_transactions.txt` and will output the signatures in `signed_unvesting_transactions_YOURSTELLARADDRESS.txt`

 ## Aggregating signatures